TrLucas/depup/README.md

 - `issue_ids` - A list of encountered Issue ids or an empty array.
 - `noissues` - Changes which could not be associated with an issue id.
 Either an empty array, or a list of dictionaries, each containg the following key/value pairs:
   * `author` - the author of the commit.
-  * `hash` - the hash of the commit (format depends on the VCS which is used).
   * `message` - the commit message, stripped to the first line.
   * `date` - The commit date, in the rfc822 format.
-- `old` - the line, currently defining the dependency in the dependencies file.
-- `new` - the newly generated entry in the dependencies file, pointing to the new revision.
+  * `git_hash` - the git hash of the commit, (mirrored if root VCS is mercurial, 'NO MIRROR' if mirroring was skipped)
+  * `git_url` - the revisions' url @ www.github.com
+  * `hg_hash` - the mercurial hash of the commit, (mirrored if root VCS is git, 'NO MIRROR' if mirroring was skipped)
+  * `hg_url` - the revisions url @ hg.adblockplus.org
+- `hg_hash` - the mercurial hash for the new revision ('NO MIRROR' if mercurial is the mirror's vcs and mirroring is skipped)
+- `git_hash` the git hash for the new revision ('NO MIRROR' if git is the mirror's vcs and mirroring is skipped)

 For more information, please consult [the jinja2 documentation](http://jinja.pocoo.org/docs/2.9/).